Educational Requirements

 Medical Examination:

-- All candidates must undergo a thorough medical examination to ensure they meet the physical and medical standards required for service in the Air Force.
-This includes tests for vision, hearing, cardiovascular health, and overall physical fitness.
+- Candidates must meet the medical standards prescribed by the IAF.
+This includes tests for vision, hearing, and overall physical health.

 Pros And Cons